grails-plugins/grails-release/README.md

 Installation
 ------------

-Use either the command:

-    grails install-plugin release

-or add this dependency to `BuildConfig.groovy` (Grails 1.3+ only):
+Add this dependency to `BuildConfig.groovy`:

     build ":release:<pluginVersion>"